 A mini-split AC musty smell is most often a telltale sign of mold growth.
 You may describe it as stale or similar to dirty socks.
 Mold and mildew are problematic for mini-split systems, and professional cleaning is typically required.
 Spores could circulate through the entire home if components like the air handler are affected.

 In some cases, your mini-split smells like urine instead.
 This is a result of mycotoxins produced by bacterial growth.
 If you live with someone with allergies or respiratory problems, these mycotoxins can aggravate symptoms.
 Moving quickly when your mini-split smells moldy can spare you a lot of frustration.

 2. Fishy or Rotten Smell

 When your mini-split smells like fish, the most likely culprit is a dead animal.
-Small particles like bacteria will gradually make their way into the system’s air handler from the outdoor unit.
-Compared to central HVAC systems, your mini split’s lack of ductwork reduces your risk.
+Small particles like bacteria will slowly make their way into the system’s air handler from the outdoor unit.
+Compared to central HVAC systems, your mini-split’s lack of ductwork reduces your risk.
 Once the system is contaminated, however, it will have more time to build before it’s noticeable.

 3. Chemical or Vinegar Smell

-You’ll want to address this quickly, as damage to these components may keep the mini-split from working entirely.
-B & B Heating & Cooling staff will do their best to finish repairs soon.
+You’ll want to address this quickly, as damage to these components may prevent the mini-split from working entirely.
+B & B Heating & Cooling staff will do their best to complete repairs soon.

 When your mini-split starts to smell, contact the HVAC pros at B & B Heating & Cooling.
 Many of these odors are best resolved with professional cleaning.
-And if something has broken, swift repairs are more affordable and less stressful.
-You can count on us to ensure your mini-split system continues to provide efficient, clean-smelling comfort.
+And if something has become damaged, swift repairs are more affordable and less stressful.
+You can count on us to ensure your mini-split system continues to produce efficient, clean-smelling comfort.